Esri/solutions-symbology-data/README.md

 solutions-symbology-data
 ========================

+**NEW** - You can find new Emergency Management, Local Government, and State Government symbols in ArcGIS Online (see [New ArcGIS Online symbol sets (September 2017)](https://blogs.esri.com/esri/arcgis/2017/09/21/new-arcgis-online-symbol-sets/ "New ArcGIS Online symbol sets (September 2017") blog) and ArcGIS Pro style (see [New ArcGIS Pro style files](https://blogs.esri.com/esri/arcgis/2017/09/11/new-arcgis-pro-style-files-2/ "New ArcGIS Pro style files") blog).

 The purpose of the solutions-symbology-data repository is to share, edit, and develop symbols for the [ArcGIS Solutions](http://solutions.arcgis.com/ "ArcGIS Solutions") (Local and State Government, Emergency Management, Utilities, Military, Intelligence, Telecommunications, and Parks and Gardens).

-Check back often for new symbols!

 **Note:** This repo does not include standard military symbology such as 2525 and APP.